saitejesh-cyber/trust-before-intelligence-book/reference/chapter_2_mapping_document_v1_1_clean.md

 **Bridge to Chapter 3:**
 - "INPACT(TM) shows us WHAT agents need.
 But HOW do we transform existing BI infrastructure to deliver it?"
-- "Chapter 3 explores the BI-to-Agent transformation challenge that sets up the need for our 7-Layer Architecture"
+- "Chapter 3 reveals the seven infrastructure gaps between BI-Era and Agent-Era--and why transformation, not retrofitting, is the answer"

 ### Success Criteria
 By end of chapter, reader should: